collectionsasdata/collectionsasdata.github.io/statement.markdown

 [***Learn more about the statement.***](https://collectionsasdata.github.io/devstatement/)

-*Comments on The Santa Barbara Statement are encouraged.
-Highlight any portion of the text to enter a comment.
+*Statement comments and suggestions are encouraged.
+Annotate any portion of the text by highlighting it.
 If you’d rather send comments and suggestions directly, please submit via [**this form**](https://docs.google.com/forms/d/e/1FAIpQLScomC9tex3RHMQRTwOLfxSRFq14i5nnov7Km149qvCUO7JDpA/viewform?usp=sf_link).
 Alternatively, comments and discussion are welcome on the [**Collections as Data Google Group**](https://groups.google.com/forum/#!forum/collectionsasdata).
 The first statement development period will run through summer 2017.
 The next version of the statement will be shared by September 2017.*

 ---
 ![](http://collectionsasdata.github.io/affinity.gif)